hyj1991/easy-monitor/README.md

 * **httpServerPort**：Numver, default is 12333, it used to set monitor http server port.

-* **filterFunction**：function，default filtering out the profiling results of the 'node_modules' and 'anonymous', and all file paths that don't have the string '/', because of these may be system functions.
+* **filterFunction**：function, default filtering out the profiling results of the 'node_modules' and 'anonymous', and all file paths that don't have the string '/', because of these may be system functions.
 Developer can write function to filter your own results, below is the params and returned value:
 	* filePath: String, file path that functions at
 	* funcName: String, function name
 	* returned value: if true remain, if false filtering out

-* **monitorAuth**：function，default don't authentication，it used for authentication, developer can write function for own authentication, below is the params and returned value:
+* **monitorAuth**：function, default don't authentication, it used for authentication, developer can write function for own authentication, below is the params and returned value:
 	* user：String, it's username
 	* pass：String, it's password
-	* returned value：a Promise instance，resolve(true) mean authentication pass, resolve(false) or reject mean authentication failed.
+	* returned value：a Promise instance, resolve(true) mean authentication pass, resolve(false) or reject mean authentication failed.

 ### II.Customization Example